-The SAS Small Group Program is delivered and coordinated through a software package that provides separate access to children, parents, teachers, and SAS Facilitators.
-All participants and facilitators will need access to a compatible computer or device at certain times, with some components requiring the user to be online and some components accessible offline.
+The SAS Small Group Program is delivered and coordinated through an online platform that provides individualised access to children, parents, teachers, and SAS Facilitators.
+All participants and facilitators will need access to a compatible computer or device at certain times, with some components requiring the user to be online and others accessible offline.
+A comprehensive SAS Software Navigation Module and ongoing access to the SAS Facilitator Training course is available for trained SAS Facilitators to access through their SAS Facilitator Dashboard.